Rico Reese

-Rico Lamar Reese (born April 5, 1983 in East Point, Georgia) is a professional Arena Football League player who is currently a free agent.
+Rico Lamar Reese (born April 5, 1983) is an American former professional football player in the af2 and Arena Football League (AFL).
 He played college football at Western Carolina University.
 Reese was a 1st Team All Southern Conference selection his senior season.

-Reese played professionally with AFL's Alabama Vipers, Kansas City Command, and Georgia Force.
-He currently is also a Health/Personal Fitness teacher for East Cobb Middle School.
+Reese played professionally with the af2's Macon Knights, Birmingham Steeldogs, and Tennessee Valley Vipers, and the AFL's Alabama Vipers, Kansas City Command, and Georgia Force.
+He has also spent time as a Health/Personal Fitness teacher for East Cobb Middle School.